Permafrost/Tundra/README.md

     * `$pattern` is the [regular expression pattern] to match against the given string.
     * `$replacement` is the replacement string to be substituted in the given string wherever the given pattern is found.
+If not specified, no replacement will occur.
     * `$literal?` is a boolean indicating if the replacement string should be treated as a literal string.
 If false, captured groups can be referred to with dollar-sign references, such